“What humans do over the next 50 years will determine the fate of all life on the planet.”

 How can you help when backpacking?

-The biggest ecological problem with backpacking is littering.
+The most significant ecological problem with backpacking is littering.
 Many wilderness areas have become degraded by trash.
 It is not uncommon to find areas along the trail littered with food wrappers, aluminum cans, water bottles, toilet paper — even vandalism.
 What should you do if you come across these items?

 - If you find trash along the trail, pick up what you can and dispose of it properly with your own trash.
 Carrying out someone else’s garbage is always unpleasant and sometimes nasty, but it is the right thing to do.